fanpu/website/_pages/courses.md

   and applicable.
-The course was offered for the first time this semester, so there were a few rough edges (i.e in the proof of Cheeger's inequality he initially did not want to prove it in terms of the Laplacian of the graph to avoid introducing new concepts and notation, but doing so ended up being more confusing than helpful), but overall it is quite a good class.
+The course was offered for the first time this semester, so there were a few rough edges (i.e in the proof of Cheeger's inequality he initially did not want to prove it in terms of the Laplacian of the graph to avoid introducing unnecessary concepts and notation, but doing so ended up being more confusing than helpful), but overall it is an excellent class.
 The homework problems are reasonable and the workload is on the lighter side.

 - &#11088; 10-708 &nbsp; **[Probablistic Graphical Models](https://andrejristeski.github.io/10708-F22/)**, [Andrej Risteski](https://www.andrew.cmu.edu/user/aristesk/)